mstade/address/README.md

 /price/{ccy1}/{ccy2}
 ```

-we can request the resource in a number of ways.
+the api allows us to request the resource in a number of ways.

 ### Using the path directly